Héctor Santiago (baseball): Seattle Mariners (2021)

-Santiago's resume approach did not garner any more team offers for the remainder of the 2020 season, or in time for 2021 spring training, and he spent the winter playing for Puerto Rico in the 2021 Caribbean Series.
+Santiago did not garner any more team offers for the remainder of the 2020 season, or in time for 2021 spring training, and he spent the winter playing for Puerto Rico in the 2021 Caribbean Series.
 On April 30, the Seattle Mariners called Santiago and asked if he could make a start for their Triple-A team, the Tacoma Rainiers, on May 8.
 He pitched four no-hit innings, striking out seven batters and walking two.
 On May 27, the Mariners selected his contract and promoted Santiago to the majors, where he was meant to bolster a bullpen that had been depleted by injury and COVID-19.

 On June 27, Santiago became the first MLB player ejected from a game as part of new policies banning the controversial "sticky stuff" that pitchers used to enhance their grip.
 Both Santiago and Mariners manager Scott Servais argued that the substance found on Santiago's glove was a mixture of sweat and rosin, the latter of which was allowed.
 Santiago appealed the 10-game suspension, which was ultimately upheld, and he was suspended from July 15 to July 27.
 Only two days after returning from that suspension, Santiago was suspended for an additional 80 games without pay following a positive test for exogenous testosterone, considered by MLB to be a performance-enhancing drug.
 He told reporters that his doctor in Puerto Rico had suggested that he undergo hormonal replacement therapy for an undisclosed medical condition, but he did not contest the suspension.
 Santiago made 13 major league appearances in 2021, posting a 1-1 record and a 3.42 ERA while striking out 30 batters in 26 1/3 innings.

 Acereros de Monclova (2023–present)

 On November 30, 2022, Santiago signed with the Acereros de Monclova of the Mexican League for the 2023 season.
 In 9 starts for Monclova, he logged a 3–1 record and 4.84 ERA with 41 strikeouts across 44 2/3 innings pitched.

-Santiago did not appear in a game for the Acereros in 2024 and spent the entirety of the season on the reserve list.
+Santiago did not appear in a game for the Acereros in 2024 or 2025, spending both seasons on the reserve list.